Employee Benefits

 Your out-of-pocket maximum and deductible will vary depending on the type of plan you choose.
 Group insurance plans obtained through an employer will often have a lower out-of-pocket maximum than an individual plan.
 The same applies for deductibles.

-However, opting for a higher deductible can save you money if you’re in good health.
-That’s because high-deductible plans tend to have lower monthly premiums, so you’ll likely be spending less money upfront.
+Opting for a high deductible health plan (HDHP) versus a traditional preferred provider organization (PPO) can help save you money if you’re in good health — since it could mean fewer unexpected visits to the doctor.
+That’s because HDHPs tend to have lower monthly premiums, so you’ll likely be spending less money upfront.

-With these factors in mind, you can choose your insurance plans with confidence during open enrollment.
+Keep these details in mind as you choose your insurance plans during open enrollment

 Prepare for Open Enrollment